Posted at Apr 7, 2017 3:29:35 PM by thatagency | Share

 This approach to hotel marketing eliminates the typical corporate feel that larger hotel chains include in their experience.
 Your content does the selling for you, and since it’s not a direct selling tactic.
 It becomes more of a conversation and forces guests to spend time with the value they’ll get when they book their stay.

 It facilitates discovery, and empowers them to make the decision themselves instead of traditional marketing efforts that try and force them to choose.

 7. Reward Loyal Customers

 Your job, and your content, doesn’t stop once they check out.
 To continue to make data-driven marketing decisions you need to get feedback on your guests’ experience.
 Schedule an email to go out a few days after their stay and help them relive the great time they had by providing a quick and easy way to leave a review.
 You can even incentivize feedback with a special offer they can redeem their next visit.

 Create a customer loyalty program that gives members exclusive offers and deals to encourage another booking in the future.
 Send them emails with hotel updates.
 Offer them a free room upgrade, or VIP status at your hotel’s restaurant.
 Anything that makes them feel more important than they did when they first walked through your doors will increase retention rates as well as brand equity for your hotel.

 When it comes to hotel digital marketing campaigns, it’s all about attracting as much traffic to your site as possible.
-Check and make sure your site is ready to rank with a Free Site Audit.
+Download our hotel marketing guide so you can make sure your plan is set for success.
 Feel out what your competitors are doing and find out ways you can create content that leverages your unique selling points to grab guests’ attention and keep them focused on the rewarding, personal experience you delivered them.